joelouthan/theologic.us/content/posts/5-few-points-friday/2020-05-08-few-points-friday.md

 ---
-title: 'A Few Points on Friday: Hitting 300 & Blocking Porn at the DNS Level Edition'
+title: 'A Few Points for Friday: Hitting 300 & Blocking Porn at the DNS Level Edition'
 author: Joseph Louthan
 type: post
 publishDate: 2020-05-08